 Avoid Common Mistakes: Don’t make the mistake of assuming that all salaried employees are exempt from overtime pay requirements.
 Employees are not automatically exempt from overtime pay laws even if their weekly pay meets or exceeds the respective federal and State salary thresholds because they must also meet a “job duties” test to determine exempt status for “executive” or “administrative” “white-collar” exemptions from overtime pay.

-Regardless of whether the federal FLSA applies, most nonprofit organizations will be covered by their State’s wage/hour laws (note: in some jurisdictions like New York, a new “nonprofitmaking institution” may elect to be exempt from coverage under a State minimum wage order).
+Regardless of whether the federal FLSA applies, most nonprofit organizations will be covered by their State’s wage/hour laws (note: in some jurisdictions like New York, a new “nonprofitmaking institution” may elect to be exempt from coverage under a State minimum wage order and State overtime pay requirements so long as they agree to pay the statutory minimum wage).

 What Should Employers Do Now?
-Ensure pay rates are updated accordingly, worker classifications status is reviewed carefully together with updated job descriptions, and that required postings and notices are provided.
+Ensure they update pay rates accordingly, review worker classification status carefully together with updated job descriptions, and provide required postings and notices.
 Train managers on these legal updates.
-The amounts that employers can claim for tip, meal and lodging credits, and deduct for uniform allowances will also change on December 31 so employers should check the applicable New York minimum wage orders for those changes.
+The amounts that employers can claim for tip, meal and lodging credits, and deduct for uniform allowances also changed on December 31st so employers should check the applicable New York minimum wage orders for those changes.

-Please contact Lisa M. Brauner, Perlman & Perlman LLP, firstname.lastname@example.org, 212-889-0575, if you have any questions about your employment practices and updating them to ensure compliance with the law.
+Please contact Lisa M. Brauner, Perlman & Perlman LLP, email@example.com, 212-889-0575, if you have any questions about whether your employment practices are legally compliant.